sweet-tooth-clojure/todo-example/README.md

 This README has been written for people who have written at least one Clojure web app.
 It assumes knowledge of web app development; it is not intended for complete for beginners.
 (Maybe one day I'll write that!)
-In particular, I'll refer to re-frame concepts without explaining them.
+In particular, I'll refer to Integrant and re-frame concepts and explain them only briefly, if at all.

 ## Walkthrough